 - Honor those who have given their lives for your freedom.

-- Don’t believe popular opinion because it’s popular.
+- Don’t believe popular opinion because it’s popular but only if it’s true.

 - Believe what you know in your heart to be true.